-2)There is numerous research on writing goals.
-One who has written goals has 90% higher chances of achieving them.
+2)There is a lot of research on writing goals.
+One who has written goals has a 90% higher chances of achieving them.

-3) It helps us keep going when going gets tough.
-It reminds us why our goals matter to us and we need to pay the price.
+3) It helps us keep going when things get tough.
+It reminds us why our goals matter and we must pay the price.

-5) Writing this Goal, enhancing knowledge, and taking commune with our higher self in this 1 hour can make thoughts much clearer and speech & action much better.
+5) Writing this Goal, enhancing knowledge, and communing with our higher self in this 1 hour can make thoughts much more straightforward and speech & action much better.

-6) Vijay Eswaran has explained Anger, Ego, attachment in a really simple way and suggests that as we go deep in the practice of Sphere of silence these things lose grip on us.
+6) Vijay Eswaran has explained Anger, Ego, and attachment straightforwardly and suggests that as we go deep into the practice of the Sphere of Silence, these things lose grip on us.

 Here are a few Great Quotes from the book –

 1) If your thought is what it should be, you will have little trouble with your action.
-Yet remember that to be useful to mankind, thought must result in action.
-There must be no laziness, but constant activity in good work.
+Yet remember that to be beneficial to humanity, belief must result in action.
+There must be no laziness but constant activity in good work.

 2) Committing is not about undertaking a new responsibility.
 It is about recognizing one that you have.
 It is a measure of your respect for yourself.

 3) One should see twice as much as one speaks.
-One should think & hear twice as much as one speaks.
+One should think & hear twice as much as one says.
 One should breathe twice as much as one speaks.

 4) Saying the right words only sells your intentions.
-While showing that you mean what you say can buy trust; however, doing what you say, seals it.
+While showing that you mean what you say can buy trust, doing what you say seals it.

 5) When you are too busy listening to yourself talk, you don’t listen to others.
 There is too much noise outside and within.

-6) We must ask ourselves again and again: does our anger matter?
-For what we do in anger, seldom does.
+6) We must repeatedly ask ourselves: Does our anger matter?
+For what we do in anger seldom does.

-7) You are master of every word that you are yet to utter, but a slave to every word you have uttered.
+7) You are the master of every word you have yet to utter but a slave to every word you have spoken.